-- Dr. Jean Dodds is a world-renowned expert on thyroid disease in pets, and today she discusses the importance of using the right tests to accurately assess thyroid function in dogs and cats - Canine hypothyroidism typically goes undiagnosed until it is far progressed and 70% or more of the thyroid gland has been compromised.
+- Dr. Jean Dodds is a world-renowned expert on thyroid disease in pets, and today she discusses the importance of using the right tests to accurately assess thyroid function in dogs and cats - One of the problems in diagnosing pets with thyroid disease is the use of standard laboratory reference ranges.
+There's just one reference range for dogs, no matter how old or what breed.
+And there's just one reference range for cats - Canine hypothyroidism typically goes undiagnosed until it is far progressed and 70% or more of the thyroid gland has been compromised.
 Dr. Dodds recommends a complete thyroid antibody profile versus the total T4 test - Hyperthyroid cats often become hypothyroid within a matter of months after medical intervention that inactivates their thyroid gland.
-These cats do quite well with added thyroid hormones that return them to a state of metabolic balance
+These cats do quite well with added thyroid hormones that return them to a state of metabolic balance - To check a cat's thyroid function, Dr. Dodds recommends the same four tests: total T4, free T4, total T3, and free T3.
+But instead of the thyroglobulin autoantibody test, which is not relevant for cats, she substitutes the TSH test standard for veterinary transfusion medicine.
+Then in 1991, she created the Pet Life-Line, which is a Greyhound rescue adoption organization.